-Road Incidents
+Road incidents

 The BHS considers horse-related traffic incidents to be significantly under reported, to it, to the police or any other body.
-This view is supported by the Hospital Episode Statistics (NHS Digital) in 2015-16 which reported 4,094 episodes requiring treatment in hospital for 'animal-rider or occupant animal-drawn vehicle injured in transport accident', compared with a fraction of that reported to the BHS.
+This view is supported by the Hospital Episode Statistics in 2019-20 (latest available from NHS Digital) which reported 3,298 episodes requiring treatment in hospital for 'animal-rider or occupant animal-drawn vehicle injured in transport accident', compared with a fraction of that reported to the BHS.